mdoege/PyTuroChamp/README.md

 SOMA was created by British biologist John Maynard Smith as a challenger to *Machiavelli*, which itself had been developed around the same time as TUROCHAMP.
 A game (with human-computed moves) between TUROCHAMP and *Machiavelli* was intended but never took place, but SOMA is very similar to *Machiavelli* in terms of its algorithm and playing strength, so it can be pitted against PyTuroChamp.

 SOMA only looks one ply ahead and uses swap-off values, total material, and square control criteria.
-While SOMA is a somewhat weaker engine than the other three, it requires far less than a second to compute a move.
+While SOMA is a somewhat weaker engine than the other ones, it requires far less than a second to compute a move.

+**The Bernstein Chess Program'' was developed by Alex Bernstein with his colleagues Michael de V. Roberts, Timothy Arbuckle, and Martin Belsky in 1957 and ran on an IBM 704.
+The Bernstein Chess Program was the prototype of a selective forward pruning, Shannon Type B program.
+On an IBM 704, one of the last vacuum tube computers, it searched four plies minimax in around 8 minutes, considering the seven most plausible moves from each position and evaluated material, mobility, area control and king defense.

 ***El Ajedrecista*** is an automaton built in 1912 by Leonardo Torres y Quevedo, one of the first autonomous machines capable of playing chess.
 It played an endgame with three chess pieces, automatically moving a White King and a Rook to checkmate the Black King moved by a human opponent.